Stage-wise Dynamics of Classifier-Free Guidance in Diffusion Models: Introduction

 Diffusion models have driven remarkable progress in generative modeling, achieving state-of-the-art results across images, video, audio, and multimodal domains~\citep{rombach2022high, podell2023sdxl, cao2024ap, zhang2025diffusion}.
 A central requirement in practice is conditional generation, where outputs must follow prompts, class labels, or other structured signals.
 Among existing strategies, \emph{Classifier-Free Guidance} (CFG)~\citep{ho2021classifier} has become the de facto standard due to its simplicity and effectiveness, powering nearly all large-scale diffusion pipelines.
 Numerous variants further extend its influence~\citep{jin2025angle,gao2025reg,malarz2025classifier,chung2024cfg++,sadat2024eliminating,castillo2025adaptive}.
 Yet despite its widespread adoption, the theoretical underpinnings of CFG remain poorly understood.

 While recent work has advanced the theory of diffusion sampling~\citep{benton2023nearly,chen2023improved,cai2025minimax,li2025dimension}, the analysis of CFG itself is still in its infancy, hindered by its heuristic formulation.
 Prior studies fall into two categories.
 The first assumes a unimodal conditional distribution—typically a single Gaussian—yielding clean derivations but overlooking the multimodal nature of real-world tasks~\citep{chidambaram2024what,Wu2024theoretical,bradley2024classifier,xia2024rectified,jin2025angle,pavasovic2025classifier,li2025towards}.
 The second relaxes these assumptions but imposes only weak conditions, producing broad qualitative insights without sharp predictions~\citep{li2025provable}.
 Consequently, several well-documented empirical phenomena remain theoretically elusive, most notably the collapse of diversity under large guidance weights~\citep{ho2021classifier}.
 Explaining this diversity loss is both a key theoretical challenge and a practical necessity for improving conditional generation.
+A detailed discussion of these related works can be found in Appendix.

 In this work, we move beyond the restrictive unimodality assumption by modeling conditional distributions as Gaussian mixtures.
 This perspective reveals that guided sampling follows a natural \emph{three-stage structure}.
 In the \emph{Direction Shift} stage (early, high-noise regime), trajectories are drawn toward the class-weighted mean, and guidance amplifies this attraction, inducing initialization bias and norm inflation.
 In the \emph{Mode Separation} stage (intermediate regime), the dynamics remain locally neutral, but the inherited bias suppresses weaker modes, reducing global diversity.
 In the \emph{Concentration} stage (late regime), contraction within modes is intensified by strong guidance, suppressing local variability and fine-grained diversity.